What Is Business Interruption Insurance and What Does It Cover?

 When does business interruption insurance apply?

-First, the “interruption” has to be caused by a covered peril, a loss event that is listed in your commercial property insurance.
-In most cases, covered perils include fires, riots, wind storms, and other natural disasters.
+A covered peril is a loss event that is listed in your commercial property insurance policy.
+In most cases, covered perils include fires, riots, windstorms, and other natural disasters.
 Floods and earthquakes are common exceptions.
-Because these disasters typically are not listed on standard commercial property policies (and require separate coverage), they wouldn’t qualify as triggers for business interruption coverage either.
+Because these disasters are typically not listed on standard commercial property policies (and require separate coverage), they wouldn’t qualify as triggers for business interruption coverage either.
 Be sure to carefully review the types of events that are and aren’t covered with your agent.

-For example, a fire destroys your restaurant kitchen.
-Or a hurricane rips the roof off your store.
+For example, a fire destroys your restaurant kitchen or a hurricane rips the roof off your store.
 In both examples, there is physical property damage that must be repaired.
 The physical damage component is important in starting the clock for your business interruption coverage.
-Coverage starts within hours after the damage happens (see Criteria #3), and ends when that damage is repaired (or reasonably should be repaired).
-The days in between are known as the “restoration” period.
+Coverage starts within hours after the damage happens (see criteria #3 below) and ends when that damage is repaired (or reasonably should be repaired).
+The days in between are known as the “restoration period.”
 This is the timeframe that qualifies for lost income and operating expense reimbursement.